 As a wave undergoes absorption, it loses energy.
-Does this mean that it slows down?
+Does this mean that it slows down? (answer in the back of the PDF version of the book)

 In many cases, this frictional heating effect is quite weak.
 Sound waves in air, for instance, dissipate into heat extremely slowly, and the sound of church music in a cathedral may reverberate for as much as 3 or 4 seconds before it becomes inaudible.
 During this time it has traveled over a kilometer!
 Even this very gradual dissipation of energy occurs mostly as heating of the church's walls and by the leaking of sound to the outside (where it will eventually end up as heat).
 Under the right conditions (humid air and low frequency), a sound wave in a straight pipe could theoretically travel hundreds of kilometers before being noticeable attenuated.